CSU NAMI ON CAMPUS (National Alliance for Mental Illness)

-We ask your support by giving to CSU NAMI On Campus by participating in the following:
+We ask for your support by giving to CSU NAMI On Campus by participating in the following:

 CSU NAMI on Campus Virtual Walk, Run, and Ride Fundraiser will take place from

 Brief History of Student Organization

 NAMI on Campus Clubs are peer-led, mental health awareness clubs on college campuses.
 Student members raise awareness on their campuses about mental health, reduce stigma, and become advocates.
 Clubs are open to all students, faculty and staff, regardless of their own experiences with mental health or illness.
 The CSU NAMI on Campus at Central State University was founded in 2016.